neo-dl11/Domain-Open-Source-Overview/README.md

 * infos from the Whois
 * SSL informations
-* if the domain was reported in a phishing list
+* Informations retrieved from the site
 * DNS records information(s)
 * subdomains list
+* if the domain was reported in a phishing list
+* some posts retrieved from social networks containing the domain name

+PS : some features require API keys, so you will need to replace the contents of the variables with your own keys (phishing > go on google safe browsing, social media content > reddit)

 ## How to start application